 —Weird Tales, May 1937

 “The Horror in the Burying-Ground” was the last of Lovecraft’s revisions for Hazel Heald to be published.
-The details of its creation, and how much input had into the plot, are difficult to make out.
+The details of its creation, and how much input she had into the plot, are difficult to make out.
 H. P. Lovecraft died on 15 March 1937; the May issue of Weird Tales containing this story would have hit the stands around mid-April.
 No manuscript or typescript is known to survive.
 As most of the information we have on the other Heald revisions comes from Lovecraft’s letters, and Lovecraft himself was dead and unable to comment on the story, we are left with far less data to go on.

 What little information we have though points at “The Horror in the Burying-Ground” as something of an outlier.
 The previous revision “Out of the Æons” had come out a full two years prior in the April 1935 issue of Weird Tales, and Lovecraft had been firm that he was not doing any more collaborations after that—with no indications in his correspondence that he had changed his mind or was working on a new story for a client.
 Yet the story’s text clearly shows Lovecraft’s heavy revisory hand, if he didn’t simply ghost-write the whole thing.
 So what happened?

-The simplest answer would be that this was indeed written after the successful sale of “Out of the Æons,” and that Lovecraft had simply neglected to mention it.
+The simplest answer would be that this was indeed written after the sale of “Out of the Æons,” and that Lovecraft had simply neglected to mention it.
 Shortly after Lovecraft’s death, August Derleth began writing to Lovecraft’s correspondents and clients, beginning to collect data for what would be Arkham House publications of Lovecraft’s fiction.
 She wrote back:

 By the way, I will have another tale in the May Weird Tales—my own. […] Truly we have all lost a wonderful friend in HPL.
 I feel lost without his letters and kind advice even though I have not worked with him for three years on my stories.
 He had told me that now I could stand on my own feet and work things out for myself.